andreybleme/andreybleme.github.io/_posts/2019-08-15-securely-centralized-configuration-spring-cloud-config.markdown

 Let's now create a client application just to show how easy it is to consume configurations served by a config server.
 To present it, I have generated a new spring boot project at [start.spring.io](https://start.spring.io) and included the `org.springframework.cloud` dependency.

-In order to allow the client application to read configurations from our config server, we have to add at the `bootstrap.properties` the URL of our server (my server is running at localhost:8888):
+To allow the client application to read configurations from our config server, we have to add at the `bootstrap.properties` the URL of our server (my server is running at localhost:8888):

 <script src="https://gist.github.com/andreybleme/f1c6708ab8471fa1207636af62e2b5e0.js"></script>